Peer review and feedback

 In addition to providing written feedback for the group, you will also add flags to their guides.
 Flags show up at the top of the guide, explaining what things need to be fixed.
+Check out this page to see a list of flags and what they mean.
 To add a flag to a guide:

 - Go into that guide's Edit tab.

 - Scroll down to the bottom, and select a flag from the drop-down menu below the Flags section.

 - Choose whichever flag is most applicable to the problem that you observed with the guide.
 You can add as many flags as necessary to a guide, and they can be deleted once the group fixes the problems.